 You may modify this template as appropriate.

-Our first cultural arts event of the year will take place this DAY , DATE.
-ARTIST NAME will lead two assemblies, with K–2nd grades at 9:30 am and 3–5th grades at 10:45 am.
+Our first cultural arts event of the year will take place this DAY, DATE.
+ARTIST NAME will lead two assemblies, with _______ grades at TIME and ______ grades at TIME.

 These assemblies are made possible by SCHOOL PTA and the United Arts Council of Raleigh & Wake County.